cbcrg/tcoffee/docs/tcoffee_manual.rst

-Fetching The Sequence of a PDB structure
+Fetching the sequence of a PDB structure
 ----------------------------------------
 To Fetch the sequence, use: